Checkmk/checkmk/CONTRIBUTING.md

 ### Help: I need to change my commits

-In case Travis notifies you about issues or the reviewer asks you to change your code, you will have to rework your commits.
+In case Github Actions notifies you about issues or the reviewer asks you to change your code, you will have to rework your commits.
 Be sure, we don't want to upset you :-).

 There are several ways to update your changes in Git.